drogo1000/Food-Data/testSuite/README.md

 Cuisines Test Cases
 -------------------

-* Cuisines must have a `type` field, with a value of "continent", "subregion", "country", "province" or "culture".
+* Cuisines must have a `type` field, with a value of "continent", "subregion", "country", "province", "culture" or "other".
 * If cuisines have a `cuisine` attribute, it should be of the format `cuisine.<name>.translation`, where `name` is a custom name.
 The translation portion falls under the same rules as the translation attribute.